Dan Quigley: Inter-county

 Quigley was appointed captain of the team in 1968 and he quickly collected a second Leinster medal following a 3–13 to 4–9 defeat of reigning provincial and All-Ireland champions Kilkenny.
 This victory allowed Wexford to advance to an All-Ireland final against Tipperary, the outstanding team of the decade, on 1 September 1968.
 All was going to plan for Tipperary as they took a 1–11 to 1–3 lead at half-time.
 In one of the great All-Ireland comebacks, Tony Doran got Wexford back on track with a goal six minutes after the interval.
 Three more goals followed from Paul Lynch, Jack Berry and Doran again.
-Late goals from Michael "Babs" Keating and Seán McLoughlin for Tipperary failed to stem the tide as Wexford secured a remarkable 5–8 to 3–12 victory.
+Late goals from Michael "Babs" Keating and Seán McLoughlin for Tipperary failed to stem the tide as Wexford secured a 5–8 to 3–12 victory.
 The victory gave Quigley his sole All-Ireland medal while he also had the honour of lifting the Liam MacCarthy Cup.

 After surrendering their championship titles in 1969, Wexford regrouped the following year.
 A 4–16 to 3–14 defeat of old rivals Kilkenny in the very first 80-minute championship game gave Quigley a third Leinster medal.
 Wexford subsequently faced Cork in the All-Ireland decider on 6 September 1970.
 A record 64-point scoreline and eleven goals were produced in a sometimes ill-tempered and disappointing contest.
 Tony Doran top scored for Wexford with two goals, however, the day belonged to Eddie O'Brien who scored a hat-trick of goals for Cork from his hand.
-A remarkable 6–21 to 5–10 score line gave Cork the victory.
+A 6–21 to 5–10 score line gave Cork the victory.

 Quigley retired from inter-county hurling following the conclusion of the 1972 championship.

 Inter-provincial

-Quigley also lined out with Leinster in the inter-provincial series of games and enjoyed much success.
-In 1964 he was at full-back as Leinster faced Munster in the decider.
+Quigley also lined out with Leinster in the inter-provincial series of games.
+In 1964, he was at full-back as Leinster faced Munster in the decider.
 A 3–7 to 2–9 victory gave him a Railway Cup medal.

 After being off the team for a few seasons, Quigley won a second Railway Cup medal in 1967 following a 2–14 to 3–5 defeat of Munster once again.

 After several years of Munster dominance, Leinster bounced back in 1971.
 A 2–17 to 2–12 defeat of Munster gave Quigley his third Railway Cup medal.